Many components go into a cohesive bathroom design and function.

 Like butcher block, stainless steel vanity tops are much more popular in kitchens than bathrooms.

 They’ve still made their way into some bathrooms in modern years thanks to their sleek, stylish, commercial design.
-Stainless steel for vanity tops is trending.
+Stainless steel for vanity tops is currently trending – you only need to check out Pinterest and Instagram to see the evidence!

-Stainless steel is a great material for both retro and contemporary designs.
-Different shapes and finishes give the surface a unique look.
+Stainless steel is a great material for both retro and contemporary designs, as different shapes and finishes give the surface a unique look that can pair with modern bathrooms as well as older looks,

 An additional benefit is just how easy stainless steel is to clean.
 It’s not porous, so bacteria don’t have anywhere else to go when you wipe your vanity top down.

-Perhaps the biggest disadvantage to stainless steel is that they dent and scratch easily.
-Smudges such as fingerprints are also very noticeable.
+Perhaps the biggest disadvantage to stainless steel, however, is that it dents and scratches easily.
+Smudges such as fingerprints are also very noticeable (but easily cleaned).

 Another disadvantage for some is its high price.
 Stainless steel isn’t necessarily expensive, but the high-quality type you want for your vanity top certainly costs a pretty penny.